scummvm/scummvm/README.md

 Supported versions are English (both CD and DVD), French, German, Italian, Russian (by Fargus Multimedia) and Spanish.
-Other unofficial versions exists but they are based on the English version.
+Other unofficial versions exist but they are based on the English version.

 All *.mix, *.tlk and *.dat files are needed from all 4 CDs/DVD.
 Files named CDFRAMES.DAT need to be renamed to CDFRAMES1.DAT, CDFRAMES2.DAT, CDFRAMES3.DAT and CDFRAMES4.DAT according on
 the CD they came from.
-Other files with the same name on different CDs are the same and doesn't matter which one is used.
+Other files with the same name on different CDs are identical and it doesn't matter which one is used.

-To enable subtitles, download a file from our [Downloads](https://www.scummvm.org/games/#bladerunner) page and place file SUBTITLES.MIX next to the other files.
+To enable subtitles, download a file from our [Downloads](https://www.scummvm.org/games/#bladerunner) page and place file SUBTITLES.MIX next to the other game files.

 "Blade Runner with restored content" is not yet supported and might contain game breaking bugs.